gokberkgunes/st/patches/own-patchs/blinking-cursor/read.md

-Change cursor shapes in your shells.
-For example, below is for zsh and it is located in .zshrc.
+Change the cursor shape in the shell.
+An example for zsh is given below.

+.zshrc:
 ```sh
 # Change cursor shape for different vi modes.
 function zle-keymap-select () {